HarshitBhalani/Interactive_Workflow_Builder/README.md

 - Kept UI components lighter by moving workflow logic into the store.
 - Used snapshots for undo and redo history.
 - Reused the same snapshot shape for import and export.
+- Kept Firestore read and write logic outside the Zustand store in a dedicated service layer.

 ## Challenges encountered